 The Endangerment was Accidental

-Child endangerment involves intentional actions that cause harm to a child.
-If a child is harmed by accident or by acts outside of your control, you could be able to argue against child endangerment charges.
+Child endangerment involves intentional actions that harm a child.
+If a child is harmed by accident or acts outside of your control, you might be able to argue against child endangerment charges.

-Learn more about how a criminal defense lawyer can protect you from child endangerment charges by calling (310) 997- 4688 or filling out our online contact form.
+Learn more about how a criminal defense lawyer can protect you from child endangerment charges by contacting our firm or filling out our online contact form.